Wenri/linux-gbc/Ubuntu.md

 Name:    linux-unstable
-Version: 5.17.0
+Version: 5.19.0
-Series:  22.04 (jammy)
+Series:  22.10 (kinetic)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 22.04 series.
-This source tree is used to produce the flavours: generic, generic-64k, generic-lpae.
+    This is the source code for the Ubuntu linux kernel for the 22.10 series.
+This source tree is used to produce the flavours: lowlatency, lowlatency-64k.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.